 Contaminant Fate and Transport

 The VOCs in the TSA result from migration of dissolved VOCs from the TGA to the TSA via discharge of contaminated groundwater from the TGA to the TSA, and leakage along unsealed water supply well casings.
 Within the TSA, the primary VOC transport process is advective transport with the groundwater.
-VOCs have migrated radially from the TSA mound to the east and west and eventually farther downgradient move in the direction of regional TSA groundwater flow, to the north/northeast.
+VOCs have migrated radially from the TSA mound to the east and west and eventually farther downgradient in the direction of regional TSA groundwater flow-to the north/northeast.
 Contaminants have been transported a shorter distance to the northeast of the groundwater mound, because of the decreased sandstone saturated thickness in that direction, the lower transmissivity of the conglomerate, and because most of the TGA recharge to the TSA occurs on the south side of the mound where groundwater flows to the south.

 Pumping from the City of Portland's South Shore well field has the potential to affect the direction and rate of groundwater flow in the TSA.
 A numerical groundwater transport model was used to investigate potential plume migration under four different wellfield use scenarios and the absence of remediation: